-Situational Archetypes: 5 Essential Hero's Journey Scenes Your Readers Will Love
+Situational Archetypes: 8 Essential Hero's Journey Scenes Your Readers Want

 So what is it?

 The Task is usually a difficult action the hero must complete in order to help some innocent members of society.

-Perhaps a monster is terrorizing the town and must be defeated.
-Sometimes a servant of that Shadow takes control of a city or castle, enslaving its people, and must be ousted.
-Or the Hero will be sent on a “fetch quest,” a task to acquire a rare or precious object guarded by a menacing beast.

-Remember Episode 2 of The Mandalorian, when the Child saves Mando from the mudhorn?
-That was a Task — a fetch quest, to be specific — that served to forge a bond between Mando and the Child.

-You probably don’t even remember what he was facing the mudhorn for, because it ultimately doesn’t matter.
-What ultimately matters is the lesson the Hero learns while completing the Task.
+A classic example of this occurs in Star Wars when Luke Skywalker is tasked with rescuing a damsel in distress, Princess Leia.
+Captured by Darth Vader, Leia is practically impossible to rescue, raising the stakes for our hero.

+In other situations, the hero must successfully achieve some superhuman deed, such as Odysseus's escape from the Cyclops in The Odyssey.
+Despite the great odds against him, Odysseus's cleverness is too much for the bumbling, one-eyed monstrosity.

-That’s what the Task is all about: Growth.
-We learn the most when the stakes are highest.
-And heroes are no different.
+Like scenes of Initiation, scenes of heroes completing challenging tasks are essential for your story.
+Not only do they portray your hero's skill or strength, but they portray change.
+We learn the most when the stakes are highest, and heroes are no different.

-So give your Hero a task, perhaps near the end of your story’s second act, and give them something important to learn through the challenge.
+So give your Hero a task, perhaps in your story's second act, and give them something important to learn through the challenge.

 If you're familiar with the Twelve Steps of the Hero's Journey, then you know the importance of the Resurrection step.
 In order for a Hero to truly achieve greatness, they must face death in a deep and meaningful way, suffer a temporary death (physical, emotional, or spiritual), and then rise again, thanks to their ingenuity, strength, purity, cleverness, kindness, or faith.

-But in order to make the Resurrection work, there must be death.
-And the death must feel permanent.
+But in order to make the Resurrection work, there must be death, often at the hands of your story's devil figure.
+And the key is that this death must feel permanent to the reader.

-A number of contemporary films have blown this step, wounding their story’s potency in the process.
-Because if the audience doesn’t think the loss is for real, then the resurrection won’t be for real, either.

 That's why your Hero's Journey needs an “All Hope is Lost” scene.